ryuga0719/ion-budgetPlanner/README.md

-# Budget planner App sample of ionic
+# Sample of budget planner App using ionic